-Build a Home
+How to Build a Home

-Building a home remember when you decide to build a home this step can make or break the home building experience and please remember unlike many firms we charge no home building or buyers fees when you purchase a new home through our team.
+Building a home?
+When you decide to build a home the first step can make or break the home building experience and unlike many firms we charge no buyers fees when you purchase a home through our team.
 Our fees are covered by the Home Builder who has them built into their product.
 Short story several years back we did a market analysis for a couple who was selling their home and thinking about building in a new home community within Hanover County Virginia.
 We told them the benefits of our services and they seemed very excited!
 The following weekend they visited the new home community and were convinced by the site agent that they did not need their own agent.
 They were told it would benefit them as far as their home pricing if they did not have an agent, so they decided to go it alone.
 Several months later we received a phone call from the wife who was in tears.
 She stated that it had been a nightmare and now the builder was going up on the price of their new home by an estimated $30,000.00 She then continued to tell us the story of how there was a clause in the contract that they signed which allowed the builder to increase the cost of the home if there were any unforeseen cost, not estimated in the initial agreement between the builder and buyer.

 Unfortunately because they chose not to have representation we had to tell her there was nothing we could do and her only recourse would be to contact an Attorney.
 The issue was that the builder had to dig the sloped site out much more than expected to get 12 inches below the frost line for the foundation which made the foundation much more expensive and this increased the builders cost dramatically. so instead of the builder paying for his mistake the buyer was left to cover the cost…